 Monkeypox: What Millennials Need to Know

-What do you know about Monkeypox?
+What do you know about mpox?

-But we cannot ignore that cases of the virus have managed to spread around the world, and the World Health Organization has declared Monkeypox a public health emergency—“an extraordinary event which is determined to constitute a public health risk to other states through the international spread of disease and to potentially require a coordinated international response.”
+Two years later, WHO has once again declared it a public health emergency of international concern —“an extraordinary event which is determined to constitute a public health risk to other countries through the international spread of disease and to potentially require a coordinated international response.”

-YMyHealth: What is Monkeypox?
+YMyHealth: What is mpox?

-Dr. Morrison: Monkeypox is a zoonotic disease caused by an orthopoxvirus.
+Dr. Morrison: mpox is a zoonotic disease caused by an orthopoxvirus.
 It is related to smallpox but much milder.
 As you might guess from the name of the virus, it was first discovered in monkeys in the 1950s.
 It was not until the 1970s that the first cases of the disease occurred in humans.

 YMyHealth: How are people contracting the virus?